Zitzeronion/Swalbe.jl/README.md

 ```julia
 julia> ] add Swalbe
 ```
-Of course you can as well clone or fork the repo and activate the package inside der **REPL**.
+Of course you can also clone or fork the repo and activate the package inside der **REPL**.
 First you need to go the Swalbe directory and open a **REPL**
 ```bash
 cd \Swalbe_folder